 Given the dissenting opinion in Murray and recent U.S. Supreme Court decisions, Murray, Webb-Benjamin and Mallory (assuming the Superior Court overturns it) are likely to be appealed to the Pennsylvania Supreme Court, where the justices will decide whether registration to do business in Pennsylvania is enough of a voluntary act to constitute consent to general personal jurisdiction under the Fourteenth Amendment.

 Until Pennsylvania’s highest court weighs in on this question, Murray controls in Pennsylvania, and consent by registration is a valid means for Pennsylvania courts to exercise general personal jurisdiction over foreign companies.

 A. Christopher Young is a partner in the firm’s Trial and Dispute Resolution Practice Group, a seasoned and trial-ready team of advocates who help clients analyze and solve their most emergent and complex problems through negotiation, arbitration and litigation.
-Rosemary T. Cochrane is a law clerk in the Trial and Dispute Resolution Practice Group.
-She is not admitted to practice law.
+Rosemary T. Cochrane is an associate in the Trial and Dispute Resolution Practice Group.

 The material in this publication was created as of the date set forth above and is based on laws, court decisions, administrative rulings and congressional materials that existed at that time, and should not be construed as legal advice or legal opinions on specific facts.
 The information in this publication is not intended to create, and the transmission and receipt of it does not constitute, a lawyer-client relationship.